Crudar/akcosky/README.md

 * I would say Matej's code is not clean.
 There is some structure which seems OK for me, but I would say there could be a lot of improvements.
 * For user who is not familiar with the technology it is hard to read and hard to understand the flow.

+## Final rating

+I would say my app is done and able to be used.
+There are some functions which would be good to have, but it is not necessary.
+I was following my time schedule quite good until 8th week I would say.
+I know that I would not be able to make it on the lesson, but even with working on it at home I was not able to catch up the work which was needed to be done.
+The detail page of event was the hardest to made.
+There were a lot of functionality and UI which I did not think of when I was doing the time schedule.
+I did not regret the choice to made this app in Flutter even when it was completely new for me.
+I learned a lot about how Flutter works and even how state management works which could be used in some other framework/programming language.